20 Activities for Kinesthetic Learning

 - Spell words while jumping on a trampoline, bouncing a ball, or playing catch.
 Yell out one letter for every jump, bounce, or toss!

-- Use playdough, pipe cleaners, or Wikki Stix to form letters and words.
+- Playing with the alphabet is a great way to encourage mastery of letters and sounds!
+Use playdough, pipe cleaners, or Wikki Stix to form letters and words.

 - Use a marker to write letters or words on a large beach ball.
 Have your child throw the ball in the air, catch it, and say the letters or words closest to his thumbs.